 “Within two years of starting I was made Assistant Chief Engineer at one of the hotels – something I had never imagined.
 In one more year I was Chief Engineer.
 That’s the real truth of this company - they believed in me.

 I did leave the company five years ago to pursue interests in Ecuador.
 I decided this was not the right move for myself and Radisson welcomed me back with open arms.
-I have now been with the company for 20 years and was given the opportunity to work on the opening of a new hotel in Guildford 3 years ago."
+I have now been with the company for over 20 years."

 “When I decided to take a year out, Radisson Blu Edwardian, London asked me if I’d like to cover for the Sales Director for Australasia whilst she was on maternity leave.
 There followed a hectic five months of training, then three weeks’ handover in Melbourne before setting up a sales office in Sydney.
 I travelled all over Australia and New Zealand meeting travel agents.